 Under the urgency provisions of the FSANZ Act, the key basis for exercising these powers is to resolve an immediate problem with the operation of the Code; in this case clause 27 of Standard 2.9.1.
-If approved, FSANZ must within 12 months of gazettal, undertake a full assessment of this variation to the Code, call for public comment and reconsider its decision.
+If approved, FSANZ must within 12 months of gazettal, undertake a full review of this decision and any variation to the Code.

 In relation to broader consideration of the regulation of special purpose infant formula, FSANZ proposes to undertake a review of the infant formula standard; the scope and timing of this review is yet to be determined.
-In addition, FSANZ will consider how best to recommence work on Proposal P242 - Foods for Special Medical Purposes, and the applicability of this draft Standard to the regulation of special purpose infant formula.
+In addition, FSANZ will consider how best to re-commence work on Proposal P242 - Foods for Special Medical Purposes, and the applicability of this draft Standard to the regulation of special purpose infant formula.

 The Australia and New Zealand Food Regulation Ministerial Council has recently agreed to the development of separate policy guidance on the intent of Part 2.9 - Special Purpose Foods, and on infant formula.
-When developing or varying a food standard, FSANZ must have regard to any ministerial policy guidance (see section 4 above), and it is therefore expected that a review of the infant formula standard and completion of work on Proposal P242 will await this policy guidance.
+When developing or varying a food standard FSANZ must have regard to any Ministerial policy guidance (see section 4 above), and it is therefore expected that a review of the infant formula standard and completion of work on Proposal P242 will await this policy guidance.
 The timelines for completion of this policy work is unclear at this stage.